Set up GPU drivers for N-series VMs running Windows

-To take advantage of the GPU capabilities of Azure N-series VMs running Windows Server 2016 or Windows Server 2012 R2, you must install NVIDIA graphics drivers.
+To take advantage of the GPU capabilities of Azure N-series VMs running Windows Server 2016 or Windows Server 2012 R2, install supported NVIDIA graphics drivers.
 This article provides driver setup steps after you deploy an N-series VM.
 Driver setup information is also available for Linux VMs.

 Supported operating systems and drivers